 Inspection Verification Teams

-The Harper Government will invest $16 million over the next three years to establish Inspection Verification Teams (IVTs) to oversee the performance of Canada’s entire food inspection system.
+The Harper Government has committed $16 million over three years to establish the Inspection Verification Teams (IVTs) to oversee the performance of Canada's entire food inspection system.

-The goal is to ensure that Canadian families have confidence in our food safety system and that a consistent level of rigour is applied across the country.
-In addition, the IVTs allow the CFIA to look for ways to continually improve and strengthen Canada’s inspection system.
+The goal is to verify that a consistent level of thoroughness is applied in inspections of federally registered facilities across the country so that Canadian families have confidence in our food safety system.
+The IVTs will also allow the CFIA to continually improve and strengthen Canada's inspection system.

-Existing front-line CFIA inspectors will continue to conduct specified daily tasks to verify that a plant's food safety requirements are being met.
-The IVTs will have a broader audit role that will include in-depth assessments of a plant's food safety controls and operations, as well as inspection activities.
-They will conduct unannounced spot checks in federally registered plants across the country, selected on the basis of risk and other factors.
-The aim of the IVTs is to verify that the overall food safety system is effective and that food safety rules and standards are consistently and rigorously followed and enforced.
-Any non-compliance identified during IVT assessments which could affect food safety will be dealt with immediately.
+Existing front-line CFIA inspectors will continue to conduct specified daily tasks to verify that a plant's food safety requirements are being met while the IVTs have a broader oversight role.
+They will conduct targeted spot checks in federally registered establishments across the country with the aim of verifying that the overall food safety system is effective, and that inspection processes are consistently and rigorously followed and enforced.
+Any non-compliance identified during these verifications which could affect food safety will be dealt with immediately.

 - Date modified: